cagallo/practice-server-SM-fe/README.md

   }
   `

- - for a mutation, you will need to add
+ - for a mutation, you will need to add this object to the query variables in the GraphiQL interface to test
  - `{
     "name": "username",
     "email": "hey@gmail.com",